-- Caring Friends has partnered with SRIJAN for the implementation of BIWAL project for a period of 5 years (February 2021 January 2026).
+Sub-Pillar Parameters Status/Findings Inputs - Program design and planning Overview and project interventions Caring Friends has partnered with SRIJAN for the implementation of BIWAL profor a period of 5 years (February 2021 - January 2026).
 The project is being implemented by a consortium of six partner NGOs with SRIJAN acting as the mother NGO and housing the program management unit (PMU).
-SRIJAN builds the capacity of these NGOs and provides handholding support, wherever required, to ensure uniform implementation across different implementation partners and intervention areas. - At the two-year stage (by December 2022), the project had covered 36,240 households across 306 villages in 9 districts across Madhya Pradesh and Uttar Pradesh.
-Key interventions include restoration and rejuvenation of tanks through de-silting, construction of Doha structures, agriculture-based interventions [such as MLF, nano-orchards, establishment of mini forests, formation of Prakritik Kendras (Bio Resource Centres or BRCs), creation of FPOs], as well as livestock interventions [such as through vaccination and feed management] for creating more income opportunities for beneficiaries.
-These interventions are listed in the table below:

-Intervention Description Tank/Doha rejuvenation Excavation of silt from tank and drainage line to conserve wa The silt used in farmlands enriches Soil Organic Carbon (SOC Bio Resource Centre (BRC) An entrepreneurial initiative to train and supply products to promote regenerative agriculture Demo plot A 1-acre plot usually integrated with BRC to demonstrate regenerative practices Multi-layer farming An intensive model on a plot of $^\sim$ 600 sq. ft to grow vegetabl a layered form to ensure continuous harvest from the plot Nano-orchard Farmers growing fruit plantation in small patches of land (as as 40 plants) Tapovan (mini forest) An intensive forestry technique called Miyawaki forest to rai: highly dense plantations of local species of trees Goatery Vaccination of goats and housing management to reduce infestation of diseases Collectivization Collectivization of the community in different forums and bu their capacity and 1 FPO.Project budget
+SRIJAN builds capacity of these NGOs and provides handholding support, wherever required, ensure uniform implementation across different implementation partners and intervention areas.
+At the two-year stage (by December 2022), the project had covered 36,240 households across 306 villages in 9 districts across Madhya Pradesh and Uttar Pradesh.
+Key interventions include restoration and rejuvenation of tanks throug de-silting, construction of Doha structures, agriculture-based interventions [suc as MLF, nano-orchards, establishment of mini forests, formation of Prakritik Kendras (Bio Resource Centres or BRCs), creation of FPOs], as well as livestock interventions [such as through vaccination and feed management] for creating more income opportunities for beneficiaries.
+These interventions are listed in the table below: Intervention Description Tank/Doha rejuvenation Excavation of silt from tank and drainage line to conserve wa The silt used in farmlands enriches Soil Organic Carbon (SOC Bio Resource Centre (BRC) An entrepreneurial initiative to train and supply products to promote regenerative agriculture Demo plot A 1-acre plot usually integrated with BRC to demonstrate regenerative practices Multi-layer farming An intensive model on a plot of \sim 600 sq. ft to grow vegetab a layered form to ensure continuous harvest from the plot Nano-orchard Farmers growing fruit plantation in small patches of land (as as 40 plants) Tapovan (mini forest) An intensive forestry technique called Miyawaki forest to rai highly dense plantations of local species of trees Goatery Vaccination of goats and housing management to reduce infestation of diseases Collectivization Collectivization of the community in different forums and but their capacity

 Sub-Pillar Parameters Status/Findings • The project emphasis is on building, supporting, and sustaining people's institutions.
-At the two-year stage, the project has covered 224 tanks, 190 BRCs

-Grant and fund mobilization

-The total programmatic budget for 5 years is INR 105.91 Crore (Cr).
-A significant portion of the budget has been allocated to water security measures (49.19%), such as tank and Doha structure construction and rejuvenation, followed by livelihood interventions, such as BRC, MLFs, goatery, and FPOs (41.36%).
-A breakup of the budget is given below:
+At the two-year stage, the project has covered 224 tanks, 190 BRCs and 1 FPO.
+Grant and fund mobilization • Project budget The total programmatic budget for 5 years is INR 105.91 Crore (Cr).
+A significant portion of the budget has been allocated to water security measures (49.19%) , such as tank and Doha structure construction and rejuvenation, followed by livelihood interventions, such as BRC, MLFs, goatery, and FPOs (41.36%) .
+A break up of the budget is given below: Project budget break-up (in INR Cr) ₹ 0.92 ₹ 3.35 0.87% 3.17% ₹43.80 41.36% - ₹51.03 48.19%